node-red/node-red.github.io/docs/hardware/raspberrypi.md

 #### Adding nodes to preloaded Raspbian version

-If you **have not upgraded** the pre-installed version to the latest version using the script above, then in order o add additional nodes you must first install the `npm` tool, as it is not included in the default Raspbian installation.
+If you **have not upgraded** the pre-installed version to the latest version using the script above, then in order to add additional nodes you must first install the `npm` tool, as it is not included in the default Raspbian installation.
 This is not necessary if you have upgraded using the script above.

 The following commands install `npm` and then upgrade it to the latest version.